alicepringle/alicepringle.github.io/_posts/2020-09-29-supervised-learning.markdown

 **Conclusion**

-So we have a model predicting house prices to 84% accuracy, with a lrmse of 0.149.
-I hope this showed how simple it is to implement a machine learning model from start to finish!
-To improve the model we could use more of the features and consider feature engineering.
-As we’ve found, 90% of the work is in data preparation and it really is worth considering how to best represent the data.
+So, we now have a model predicting house prices to 84% accuracy, with a lrmse of 0.149.
+Not a bad start.
+There a lots of things we can do to improve this model.
+The obvious next step would be to use more features - we have 79 to choose from!

+ For now, I hope this has shown how simple it is to implement a machine learning model from start to finish.